(KMBN302) Unit 3: Entrepreneurial Finance

 4. Entrepreneurship Development Institute of India (EDI)

-Purpose: EDI is dedicated to building entrepreneurial skills in people and helping them turn ideas into businesses.
+EDI is dedicated to building entrepreneurial skills in people and helping them turn ideas into businesses.
+They offer courses, workshops, and mentorship programs for aspiring entrepreneurs.

 Example: If someone has a unique idea for an eco-friendly product but doesn’t know how to start, they can join EDI's program to learn business planning, marketing, and finance management.